scmanjarrez/EdgeGPT-Telegram-Bot/README.md

 ### What can I do?
 - Access to Bing Chat without leaving your lovely messaging app!
 - Change Bing Chat conversation styles
   > Do you want an original and imaginative response?
+(Creative style powered by gpt4)
   > Or more informative and friendly?
-  > Or you just want a concise and straightforward answer?
+  > What about a more concise and straightforward answer?
 - Start multiple conversations and switch between them
 - Generate Images using Bing (powered by Dall-E)
 - Receive voice messages beside text responses if you don't want to read!